Skip to main content

 Earnings statement

-• Employers are no longer required to provide information about an employee's ESST hours available for use and ESST hours used during the pay period on earnings statements or paychecks.
+• Employers are no longer required to provide information about an employee's ESST hours available for use and ESST hours used during the pay period on earnings statements or pay stubs.
 Instead, employers can choose a reasonable system for providing this information at the end of each pay period.
-While employers can still include this information on an earnings statement or paycheck, they could also choose to provide this information electronically.
+While employers can still include this information on an earnings statement or pay stub, they could also choose to provide this information electronically.
 If an employer provides the information electronically, they must provide their employees with access to an employer-owned computer during regular working hours to review and print the information.

 Covered employees